chrishil1/ChromDL/readme.md

 ### Testing ChromDL
 `python ChromDL_test.py`

-ChromDL_test.py will run the fully trained model loaded from `ChromDL_best_weights` and calculate the performance metrics for auROC and auPRC.
+ChromDL_test.py will run the fully trained model loaded from `ChromDL_best_weights` and calculate the performance metrics for auROC and auPRC, saving them to `test_out/ChromDL_test_metrics.txt`.
 Alternatively, if you wish to calculate training metrics on a user trained model, run the following:

 `python ChromDL_test.py <weight file>`